zackgithuboriginal/trestore-milestone-project-4/README.md

 #### Sponsorship packages rework

-Unfortunately due to time constraints I dedicided to endeavor for a minimum viable design with regards to the functionality of the sponsorship packages section of the project.
-Ideally if there had been time there are a number of changes I would implement to this and in future updates to the project I intend to rework the functionality and feature list of the sponsorship aspect of the website.
+Unfortunately, due to time constraints, I decided to endeavour for a minimum viable design for the functionality of the sponsorship section of the project.
+Ideally, if there had been time there are a number of changes I would implement to this and in future updates to the project I intend to rework the functionality and feature list of the sponsorship aspect of the website.

-The most significant change to the project that I intend to update is creating a new app to handle the sponsorship functionality.
-This app would enable a user to directly donate money to the cause of planting trees without having to add the package to the basket and proceed through the the same checkout flow as the store and products.
-In doing so I would redesign the sponsorship page to be more dynamic to provide a more streamlined experienced tailored to that manner of direct donation.
+The most significant change to the project that I intend to update is creating a new Django app to handle the sponsorship functionality.
+This app would enable a user to directly donate money to the store for the planting of trees without having to add the package to the basket and proceed through the same checkout flow as the store and typical products.
+In doing so I would also redesign the sponsorship page to be more dynamic and to provide a more streamlined experienced tailored to a direct donation form of payment.

+#### Allauth social accounts

+In future updates to this project, I intend to implement the ability to sign in and create store accounts using your social media accounts using Django allauth's social accounts authentication package.
+This would enable user's to sign up for the store in a much more straightforward manner and would encourage user's to make accounts and use the store.

 ### Database Design / Data Modelling